 Relapse Rates In The U.S.

 Roughly half of all people who complete substance abuse rehab return to heavy drug use within a year, and as many as 70% to 90% make a mild slip-up and use again*.
 If you or a loved one relapsed and felt like a failure, it’s important to remember that you’re in the majority.
 Recovery is not easy, and everyone has a different experience during substance abuse treatment.
-It may be easy for one person to avoid a dangerous environment after rehab and adopt new behaviors, while another person may have no choice but to return to an atmosphere that may tempt a return to drug use.
+It may be easy for one person to avoid a dangerous environment after rehab and adopt new behaviors, while another person may have no choice but to return to an atmosphere that may tempt a former user to return to drug use.

-Many people struggling with addiction worry about the detox process; it is notoriously uncomfortable and withdrawal can be very stressful without medical assistance.
+Many people struggling with addiction worry about the detox process as it is notoriously uncomfortable and withdrawal can be very stressful without medical assistance.
 However, the detox process is the easiest part of recovery.
 Removing harmful drugs from a person’s system is a relatively straightforward process.
 The real challenge in recovery comes in the form of changing behaviors, developing new stress management techniques, addressing past traumas and co-occurring disorders, and confronting elements of a person’s life that need to change.

 Risks Of Relapse

 Relapse can be dangerous, and it’s important for anyone in recovery to understand the risks of returning to drug use.
 Some people who decide to use again aren’t cautious enough to start with a small dose and risk overdosing by taking more than they can handle.
 Others may expose themselves to dangerous situations, abuse, or engage in risky behaviors under the influence.

 It’s easy for someone who relapses to fall into depression and dread the thought of enduring recovery again.